donmccaughey/xz_pkg/README.md

 ## Signing and Notarizing Credentials

 Three sets of credentials are needed to sign and notarize this package:
-- A "Developer ID Application" certificate (for signing the `nginx` executable)
+- A "Developer ID Application" certificate (for signing the `xz` executable)
 - A "Developer ID Installer" certificate (for signing the installer package)
 - An App Store Connect API key (for notarizing the signed installer)